The Crossroads of Time: Plot summary

 As he returns to the house from a local drug store, Blake is kidnapped by gangsters working for Pranj and taken to Pranj's hideout.
 There he is thrown into a dark cellar with a timid petty crook named Lefty Conners.
 Searching the cellar for a way out, the two men come upon a square platform that has a rod like a crowbar jutting up from it.
 Lefty tries to pull the rod loose and activates a mechanism that takes the platform and both men into a laboratory on an alternate Earth.

 As he explores the building above the laboratory Blake becomes trapped.
 He manages to escape and discovers that Lefty is really Pranj.
 He returns to the weird vehicle in the laboratory and activates it just as one of the world's natives shoots him in the left shoulder with a heat ray.
-The carrier then takes Blake to a world in which Manhattan is a bleak landscape dotted with stone towers and patrolled by carnivorous hag-like creatures accompanied by giant robot centipedes.
+The vehicle then takes Blake to a world in which Manhattan is a bleak landscape dotted with stone towers and patrolled by carnivorous hag-like creatures accompanied by giant robot centipedes.

-Escaping from that world and trying to get back to his own world, Blake comes to a similar one, a world in which New York has been bombed into ruins.
+Escaping from that world and trying to get back to his own world, Blake comes to a similar one, a world in which Nazi Germany won the Battle of Britain, Operation Sea Lion went ahead in May 1940 and the Axis subsequently launched an invasion of the United States.
+As a consequence of this sequence of events, civilization has collapsed and New York has been bombed into ruins.
 As he confronts one of the natives, the carrier activates itself and vanishes.
 The native takes him to Sarge, a benign dictator whose group has colonized Central Park and hopes to restore some measure of civilization on Manhattan after they have cleared out the "hiders", the criminal element that preys upon them.
-Sarge tells Blake about a shadowy character called Ares, who appears to be organizing the hiders, and Blake assumes that it is Pranj, using his teledynamic abilities to control the lesser men.
+Sarge tells Blake about a shadowy character called Ares, who appears to be organizing the hiders, and Blake assumes that it is Pranj, using his psychic abilities to control the lesser men.